Tire Blowouts vs. Tread Separation

 You can report a suspected defective tire on the NHTSA’s website.
 This website will also list information about any recalls that may apply to your tire.

 Another option is to share your experience with your tire by posting a complaint at carcomplaints.com.
-This is a free website which many of the leading law firms in the United States use to help uncover dangerous tire and other driving trends.
+This is a free website that many of the leading law firms in the United States use to help uncover dangerous tire and other driving trends.

 The Center for Auto Safety (CAS) also receives reports of potentially defective tires.
 This organization researches automotive issues.

 The Ammons Law Firm provides legal guidance to those who may have been affected by a defective tire.
-Our expert team of tire defect attorneys has the investigative skills and resources necessary to determine how and when a tire defect has occurred.
+Our expert team of Houston tire defect attorneys has the investigative skills and resources necessary to determine how and when a tire defect has occurred.